LennaHammer/English/EVP/out/words_adjective.md

 ## 1863. overwhelming ## adjective
 /ˌoʊ.vərˈwel.mɪŋ/
 [C1]very strong in effect or large in amount
-- She felt an overwhelming urge/desire/need to tell someone about what had happened.
+- She felt an overwhelming `urge/desire/need` to tell someone about what had happened.
-- An overwhelming majority voted in favor of the proposal.
+- An overwhelming `majority` voted in favor of the proposal.
 - I felt an overwhelming sense of relief when the semester was over.

 ## 1864. overworked ## adjective
 /ˌoʊ.vərˈwɜrkt/
 [C1]Someone who is overworked has to work too much.
-- We're overworked and underpaid.
+- We're overworked `and underpaid`.

 ## 1865. particular ## adjective
 /pərˈtɪk.jə.lər/ NOT EASILY SATISFIED